ccerv1/blog/essays/coffee_protocols.md

 # Coffee needs protocol leaders

-> “Civilization advances by extending the number of important operations which we can perform without thinking about them." -Alfred North Whitehead
+> “Civilization advances by extending the number of important operations which we can perform without thinking about them."
+>
+> - Alfred North Whitehead

 ## What are protocols?